-Machta and Zwanzig [20] addressed this issue in a particular limiting case, showing that, in the limit where the obstacles are so close together that a tracer will remain localised on ekach lattice site for a very long time (compared to the mean time separating two collision events), the process of diffusion on the Lorentz gas is well approximated by the dimensional prediction (2.8), where the lattice spacing $\ell$ is the distance separating two neighbouring obstacles and $\tau$ is the trapping time, which can be computed in terms of the geometry of the billiard as a simple consequence of ergodicity.
-That is to say, when the geometry of the billiard is such that two neighbouring disks nearly touch, the Lorentz gas is well approximated by a Bernoulli process, modeling the random hopping of tracers from cell to cell, with timeand length-scales specified according to the geometry of the billiard.
+Machta and Zwanzig [21] addressed this issue in a particular limiting case, showing that, in the limit where the obstacles are so close together that a tracer will remain localized on each lattice site for a very long time (compared to the mean time separating two collision events), the process of diffusion on the two-dimensional periodic Lorentz gas is well approximated by the dimensional prediction (2.8), where the lattice spacing l is the distance separating two neighbouring obstacles and τ is the trapping time, which can be computed in terms of the geometry of the billiard as a simple consequence of ergodicity.
+That is to say, when the geometry of the billiard is such that two neighbouring discs nearly touch, the Lorentz gas is well approximated by a Bernoulli process, modelling the random hopping of tracers from cell to cell, with time- and length-scales specified according to the geometry of the billiard.

-Different approximation schemes have been proposed to go beyond this zeroth-order approximation and account for corrections to it [21, 22]; see, in particular, reference [23] for an overview.
+Different approximation schemes have been proposed to go beyond this zeroth-order approximation and account for corrections to it [22, 23]; see, in particular, reference [24] for an overview.
 A consistent approach to understanding the effect of these corrections in two-dimensional diffusive billiards was described in [12].
-The idea is to approximate the hopping process of tracer particles by persistent random walks with finite memory, and thus estimate the diffusion coefficient of the billiard by the two-dimensional lattice equivalents of the one-or two-step formulas (2.16) and (2.24).
+The idea is to approximate the hopping process of tracer particles by persistent random walks with finite memory, and thus estimate the diffusion coefficient of the billiard by the two-dimensional lattice equivalents of the one- or two-step formulae (2.16) and (2.24).